foodfight/showz/scripts/episode-51-testing-in-practice.md

 * Which frameworks are you employing?
 * What other tools, such as Jenkins, are being used?
 * How/do you do code reviews?
+* How do you structure your tests? do u put them in your main cookbook or a sub-ckbk like foo/test/cookbooks/foo_test?
+* What are helpers in minitest & rspec?
 * How much testing is too much testing?
 Is there such a thing?
 * What is the status of each of these testing tools on windows?
 * What role can chef-zero play in testing?